FanAndSwordGit/FanAndSwordFansite/docs/about/index.md

     ### Contact Information

-    > If you believe that any content on this site infringes upon your copyright, please reach out to [your contact email] so that those concerns may be addressed promptly.
+    > If you believe that any content on this site infringes upon your copyright, please notify via the community Discord so that those concerns may be addressed promptly.
     >
     > If something needs to be pulled or changed with valid reasoning, I am more than happy to do so!